7 better alternatives to the Task Manager from Windows

 Download page: Daphne

 WinUtilities Process Security is another tool for tracking and manipulating processes and services that are running on your computer, based on their security level.
-It tells you whether the task is trustworthy or not, so you can put it in quarantine, if it is unsafe.
-It also has a feature that allows you to find details about a process on the Internet and the user interface is also friendlier compared to the others programs in this list.
+It tells you whether the task is trustworthy or not, so you can put it in quarantine if it is unsafe.
+It also has a feature that allows you to find details about a process on the Internet, and the user interface is also friendlier compared to the other programs in this list.
 WinUtilities Process Security is especially useful when you suspect that a form of malware infects your Windows computer or device.

 Download page: WinUtilities Process Security

-These are some of best applications that can replace the default Task Manager in Windows.
-We recommend that you try th em all and keep the one you prefer using.
-After you decide on the program that you want to keep, please share with us your favorite alternative to the Task Manager , using the comments form below.
+These are some of the best applications that can replace the default Task Manager in Windows.
+We recommend that you try them all and keep the one you prefer to use.
+After you decide on the program that you want to keep, please share with us your favorite alternative to the Task Manager, in the comments section below.